mertbag96/sales.io/README.md

 # Sales.io

-This is CRM project for managing your sales.
+This is a CRM project for managing your sales.